 Showing compassion and patience are strengths of those who choose occupational therapy for a career.
-You’ll be able to assist patients develop, recover and improve skills for daily living.
+You will assist patients to develop, recover and improve skills for daily living.

 The San Jacinto College occupational therapy assistant program:

 - Includes three Level I fieldwork experiences over the span of three semesters in the areas of pediatrics, mental health and physical disabilities.
 In the final semester, students complete Level II fieldwork which consists of two 8-week rotations in pediatrics or physical disability areas.

 - Consists of 60 credit hours; 23 credit hours are prerequisites and 37 credit hours of core courses.

 - Upon completion of the program, students will be prepared to test for the National Board of Certification in Occupational Therapy (NBCOT) to become a certified occupational therapy assistant (COTA).

 OTAs work in a variety of settings including, but not limited to: hospitals, pediatric clinics, skilled nursing facilities, home health and school systems.

 Employment of occupational therapy assistants is expected to increase 43 percent over the next seven years, according to the Bureau of Labor and Statistics.
 This adds 14,100 OTA professionals to the field.

 According to the 2017 U.S. News Rankings, Occupational Therapy Assistants are ranked No. 1 in Best Health Care Support Jobs and No. 12 in the 100 Best Jobs.